-27.2.5 Drainage Function
+37.2.5 Drainage Function

 Geosynthetics provide a drainage function by transmitting liquid within the plane of their structure.
-As shown in Table 27.2, the geosynthetics generally used for drainage purposes are geotextiles and geocomposites.
+As shown in Table 37.2, the geosynthetics generally used for drainage purposes are geotextiles and geocomposites.
 The drainage function of geosynthetics allows for adequate liquid flow with limited soil loss within the plane of the geotextile over a service lifetime compatible with the application under consideration.

-Thick, needle-punched nonwoven geotextiles have considerable void space in their structure and can convey large amounts of liquid.
+Thick, needle-punched nonwoven geotextiles have considerable void space in their structure and can convey liquid in their plane (on the order of 0.01 to 0.1 l/sec/m width of geotextile).
 Geocomposite drains can transmit one to two orders of magnitude more liquid than geotextiles.
 Proper design should dictate what type of geosynthetic drainage material is necessary.

-Except for the consideration of flow direction, the soil retention and the long-term compatibility considerations regarding the drainage function of geosynthetics are the same as those discussed in Section 27.2.4 regarding the filtration function of geosynthetics.
-Since the geosynthetic thickness decreases with increasing normal stress, the in-plane drainage of a geosynthetic is generally quantified by its transmissivity, which is defined as:
+The soil retention and the long-term compatibility considerations regarding the drainage function of geosynthetics are the same as those discussed in Section 37.2.4 regarding the filtration function of geosynthetics.
+As the geosynthetic thickness decreases with increasing normal stress, the in-plane drainage of a geosynthetic is generally quantified by its transmissivity, which is defined as:

-$$\theta=k_p\cdot t$$
+$$\theta = k_p \cdot t \tag{37.3}$$